arvonth/pico_micropython/README.md

 ### air_qual_disp
 Display information from an ENS160 Digital Metal-Oxide (MOX) Multi-Gas Sensor on a SSD1306 based OLED display.
 Uses code from https://github.com/CoreElectronics

+### air_qual_mqtt
+Display information from an ENS160 Digital Metal-Oxide (MOX) Multi-Gas Sensor on a SSD1306 based OLED display and publish to MQTT topics.
+Uses code from https://github.com/CoreElectronics

 ### bw_air_qual
 Scroll a logo on a SSD1306 based OLED display and display information from an EN160 sensor.